Sterling edges down; Brexit negotiations in focus

-LONDON (Reuters) - Sterling slipped slightly on Monday, even as global risk appetite was boosted by strong Chinese economic data and news of progress on a COVID-19 vaccine, as investors focused on Brexit negotiations which resumed in Brussels.
+LONDON (Reuters) - Sterling slipped back below $1.320 on Monday, even as global risk appetite started the week on a high, as pound-traders focused on Brexit negotiations that resumed in Brussels.

 The mood in markets was lifted by stronger-than-expected Chinese factory output and news that Moderna Inc said its experimental vaccine was 94.5% effective in preventing COVID-19.
-European shares hit new nine-month highs.
+World stocks hit a record high.

-“Broadly speaking, the risk-positive aspect of major markets is still there and I think that’s going to help to support sterling,” said Richard Perry, senior market analyst at Hantec.
+But sterling dipped against both dollar and euro as investors remained focused on Brexit.

 ING strategists, in a note to clients, said that while prospects for a deal looked slightly brighter, the core issues remained largely unresolved and time to reach an agreement was running out.